Center-for-New-Testament-Restoration/transcriptions/README.md

   ⋄   alternate verse division    E28B84 white diamond
 ````

-These transcriptions are generated directly from the CNTR and so any pull requests would not be directly applied.
+These transcriptions are generated directly from the CNTR database and so any pull requests will not be applied.
+The ANTLR grammar for the MES is specified in the MES.g4 file.
 For more information on how these codes are applied, see the <a href=https://greekcntr.org/resources/technical.pdf>CNTR Technical Reference</a> document.

 # License